 - Water to cover corned beef

-- ***Mustard and 1/4 cup brown sugar for the last 20-30 minutes to brown the meat shown below.
+- ***Mustard and 1/2 cup brown sugar for the last 20-30 minutes to brown and crisp the top of the meat.

-Remove the outer plastic package the meat comes packaged in and place the meat in the slow cooker with the seasoning and small amount of juice from the bag.
+Remove the outer plastic package the meat comes packaged in and place the meat in the slow cooker with the seasoning packet enclosed and the juice from the bag.
 Completely cover the meat with water.
 Secure the lid on the slow cooker.
-I set my slow cooker for ten hours on LOW.
-I set the slow cooker the night before.
-The following morning, I add the cabbage, carrots, potatoes, onions.
-I set the slow cooker to cook another 6 hours on HIGH.
+I set my slow cooker for ten hours on LOW the night before.
+The following morning, I added cabbage, carrots, potatoes, and onions.
+I set the slow cooker to cook for another 6 hours on HIGH.
 You will add more water if needed.